 He purchased Dragons of Tarkir just a couple weeks after the set was released, when most rare and mythic rare cards are near their maximum price.
 We didn’t know at the time, but I now understand that this is driven by the Standard format.
 Those who play Standard competitively buy the rare and mythic rare cards they need very soon after a set is released.
 However, over the following few weeks, players discover which cards work together best to form the most competitive decks.
 The vast majority of rares and mythic rares turn out to be not very useful for competitive players, and are therefore not in high demand.
 Prices rapidly fall.

 Narset Transcendent fell even more than usual.
 Speculators predicted that this would be a key card for many competitive decks in Standard.
 They were wrong.
 Demand was low, so the price of the card fell by several dollars per week.
 Several months later, the price finally stabilized at $9/card.
-Though still a high price, it’s now worth less than 25% of the initial paper value.
+Though still a high price, it was worth less than 25% of the initial paper value.

 We had many conversations about that card.
 I explained how it’s just “on paper” until you actually sell or trade it.
 I explained how the Standard format works and the impact it has on the supply and demand for cards, and therefore prices.
 I explained how fat packs are generally poor values unless you buy them just after release and quickly sell or trade the most valuable cards.
 Many lessons learned.